- Hershey Bar History And Information

 Hershey’s was a large part of my experiences during childhood.
-Hershey’s bars were my go-to snack, and i would choose it above any other candy.
-My parents were always buying these for me as a kid, i have tried most of the variations, and even as an adult i still buy Hershey’s more then any other candy.
-It is a classic, through and through, and it has become a staple candy for my in my life.
-I used to eat these for a dessert after dinner, just as a snack when i was hungry, or during a movie.
+Hershey’s bars were my go-to snack, and I would choose it above any other candy.
+My parents were always buying these for me as a kid, I have tried most of the variations, and even as an adult I still buy Hershey’s more than any other candy.
+It is a classic, through and through, and it has become a staple candy for me in my life.
+I used to eat these for a dessert after dinner, just as a snack when I was hungry, or during a movie.
 It has basically become my go-to candy bar for almost any occasion.
 There is something about it that just makes it a great “staple candy“ to eat.
 Maybe because it is a simple but good tasting treat, so it is good for almost any time you want a chocolaty snack.
-This candy brings a powerful nostalgia whenever i eat it, and it is easy to see why it is so famous.
+This candy brings a powerful nostalgia whenever I eat it, and it is easy to see why it is so famous.

 Pictures Of The Hershey Bar

 Here are some pictures of the Hershey Bar!

 A CLASSIC COMMERCIAL FROM 1979 ADVERTISING THE HERSHEY’S CHOCOLATE BAR.

 Read About More Snacks And Candy!

 This page includes information about Twix.
 Twix is a candy bar made from a cookie surrounded by ingredients like chocolate and caramel.